grensen/gif_test/README.md

 Or:

  1. Download the folder MNIST_Data for the unzipped data set and the Neural_Network_Backup with the empty file.
  2. Then create the directory c:/goodgame/one/ and put both folders inside.
  3. Now goodgame is ready to run on Visual Studio with the goodgame.cs code.
- 4. To collapse all the 1400 lines press CTRL + M + O
+ 4. To collapse all the 1400 lines press CTRL + M + O.